 In this episode of “Actually…,” City traffic Engineer Troy Rother says people often often mistake the purpose of the cameras mounted on top of traffic signal mast arms.
 The cameras simply detect vehicles at the intersection and give them a green light so they don’t have to wait as long.
 Continue reading Video: Why are there cameras on traffic signal arms?

 If you’ve driven down University Drive in Northgate in the last couple of weeks, you’ve probably faced extraordinarily long wait times.
 We share your frustration and apologize deeply for the inconvenience.
 Continue reading What’s the deal with the signal timing on University?

+The Texas Department of Transportation begins work Monday on the reconstruction of the bridge and intersections at University Drive (FM60) and Harvey Mitchell Parkway (FM2818).
 University Drive from Research Parkway to Turkey Creek Road will be completely closed from midnight Friday, March 10, until 6 a.m.
 Monday, March 20.
 To reach Easterwood Airport’s main terminal, motorists should access Turkey Creek Road from HSC Parkway or F&B Road.
 Continue reading TxDOT starts work Monday on Harvey Mitchell-University Drive interchange project

 In the early 1990s, the city worked closely with Texas A&M to develop the Go With the Green Plan to move traffic in and out of the area after football games.
 The plan has worked well, but the rapid growth of the city and the university – not to mention all the new visitors from the SEC – means it must be tweaked and updated.